EddyLuten/bhreia.com/docs/deities/amalchi.md

 ### Menoz

 Personification of the **Moon**.
-The judge, tests, measures, judges with a cold eye.
+The judge, tests, measures, judges with a dead eye.

+TODO: Is blind.

 ### Eeroz